MadLittleMods/postcss-css-variables/README.md

 ### Differences from `postcss-custom-properties`

 In [`postcss-custom-properties`](https://github.com/postcss/postcss-custom-properties), CSS variable declarations are specifically restricted to the `:root` selector.
-In `postcss-css-variables`, this is not the case, but they may be declared anywhere, and the values are substituted based on statically known CSS selector inheritance.
+In `postcss-css-variables`, this is not the case and they may be declared inside any rule with whatever selector.

 Here's a quick overview of the differences: